Deals Advice

 Both have 8GB VRAM, but the 5060 brings GDDR7, DLSS 4, and ~20-30% more performance.
 For new buyers, the 5060 is the clear choice.

 The 5060 Ti's 16GB VRAM makes it significantly more future-proof.
-If you can stretch to $399, the Ti is the better long-term investment.
+At $429 vs $299, the Ti is the better long-term investment if your budget allows.